KRMD-FM

-KRMD-FM (101.1 MHz, "Country 101.1 FM") is a contemporary country music formatted radio station licensed to Oil City, Louisiana, United States, and serving the Shreveport-Bossier City Metropolitan Area.
+KRMD-FM (101.1 MHz, "101.1 KRMD") is an American contemporary country music formatted radio station licensed to Oil City, Louisiana, United States, and serving the Shreveport–Bossier City metropolitan area.
 The station is owned by Cumulus Media and based at the Louisiana Boardwalk in Bossier City, with a transmitter based in Mooringsport (with an auxiliary backup transmitter outside downtown Shreveport).

 Former studio locations include the Jefferson Building (near downtown Shreveport), the Alexander Avenue building (near Centenary College), and presently the Louisiana Boardwalk in Bossier City.